tillitis/tkey-verification/doc/design.md

   Device Secret (UDS),

-- the integrity of the software before it is started, as measured by immutable and thefore trusted firmware, and,
+- the integrity of the software before it is started, as measured by immutable and therefore trusted firmware, and,

 - an optional User Supplied Secret (not used in this case).